dsa-ou/allowed/docs/configuration.md

 then there should be an entry for the same unit and type in the `"METHODS"` section.
 If no methods are allowed, this must be explicitly indicated with an empty list.

-In the following example, unit 2 allows any immutable value (numbers, Booleans, `None`, strings, tuples), so it must also state which methods are allowed for strings (none in the example) and tuples (only `index`).
+In the following example, unit 2 allows any immutable literal (numbers, Booleans, `None`, strings, tuples), so it must also state which methods are allowed for strings (none in the example) and tuples (only `index`).
 ```
 {
-   "FILE_UNIT": "...",
    "LANGUAGE": {
       "2": [ "constant", ...],
       ...